 Prevention of Cholera

-The most important thing that one could do to avoid diseases is to prevent it.
-The disease called cholera could be prevented by:
+The most important thing that one could do to avoid the disease is to prevent it.
+Cholera could be prevented by:

 - Drink plenty of water and it is recommended to drink about 8 ounces of water every day.

 To know more about Cholera and other bacterial diseases, visit BYJU’S.